You probably have a routine for caring for your asthma

 tests.
 Learning relaxation techniques, like breathing exercises, can help.

-physical activities.
-But you'll definitely want to talk with your doctor about playing
+classes, and other physical activities.
+But you'll definitely want to talk with your

 How Can I Handle Flare-Ups?